The Simpsons future predictions: Sports

-The season 21 episode "Boy Meets Curl", released in 2010, foresaw the first American men's curling team winning a gold medal at the 2018 Winter Olympics.
+The 2010 episode "Boy Meets Curl" depicted the United States men's curling team winning an Olympic gold medal, eight years before the team won its first gold at the 2018 Winter Olympics.

-The season 25 episode "You Don't Have to Live Like a Referee" would predict the 2015 FIFA corruption case.
+In "You Don't Have to Live Like a Referee" (2014), a storyline about corruption within FIFA aired one year prior to the 2015 FIFA corruption case.